Bill C-11 and Mixed Opinions

 Photo by Christian Wiediger on Unsplash

 Recently, the Senate passed the controversial Bill C-11, otherwise known as the Online Streaming Act.
-The National Post and Canadian Press reports the Senate has implemented “a dozen amendments following a lengthy study by senators.”
+The National Post and Canadian Press have reported that the Senate has made “a dozen amendments following a lengthy study by senators.”

 According to the National Post and Canadian Press, the bill is intended to update Canada’s broadcasting rules to online streaming platforms including YouTube, Disney+, Amazon, Netflix, and Spotify.
 It requires these platforms to contribute to Canadian content and make Canadian content more accessible to Canadian users.
-These new regulations would be similar to content requirements akin to traditional broadcasters, which is overseen by the Canadian Radio-television and Telecommunications Commission (CRTC).
+These new regulations would be similar to content requirements for traditional broadcasters, overseen by the Canadian Radio-television and Telecommunications Commission (CRTC).

 “The legislation would give the CRTC greater powers, including the ability to impose financial penalties for entities who violate parts of the Act”, reports CTV News in an article published in January.